FlorianRappl/react-arbiter/README.md

 const WrappedForeignComponent = wrapComponent(MyForeignComponent);
 ```

-Important: The `wrapComponent` only supports React SFCs if they have the `displayName` property properly set (see above).
+**Important**: The `wrapComponent` only supports React SFCs if they have the `displayName` property properly set (see above).
 Otherwise, this helper function cannot distinguish between a foreign and a React component and will therefore choose the foreign component.

 ## License